WASdev/sample.batch.bonuspayout/README.md

 # sample.batch.bonuspayout

 This sample makes use of the ***batch-1.0*** and ***batchManagement-1.0*** features of the WebSphere Liberty Profile.
+It uses the *batchManager* command-line utility to conveniently wrapper the REST-based remote dispatch and management interface.

 It involves a three-step job, which generates some random data, performs a calculation on it (writing the result into the database), and then verifies the result.

-It uses the *batchManager* command-line utility to conveniently wrapper the REST-based remote dispatch and management interface.

 This document simply shows how to execute the sample, and the internal details of the application (including how to modify, build, etc.) are described here: [ApplicationDetails.md](ApplicationDetails.md)

-## Install Option #1 - Extract prepackaged server with sample app
+## Install Option #1

+### Extract prepackaged server with sample app
-These instructions assume you're running from the directory which holds your 'wlp' installation directory

 * Run the self-extracting sample archive (and accept all license agreements, etc.):